5 Signs That You Might Be Suffering from Hypertension or High BP

 - Regular blood pressure screening.

-- Engaging in regular physical exercise of some form.
+- Engaging in a regular physical exercise of some form.

 - Reducing extra body weight by exercising and diet control.